syphant/hugo/testsite/content/posts/hugo-markdown-guide.md

 # More Rich Content

-Hugo Coder provides some Custom Shortcodes.
+Hugo provides some custom shortcodes.

 ## Notice Shortcodes